eliranwong/ChatGPT-GUI/README.md

 How to use python plugins to process ChatGPT responses before they are displayed?

+> It can be done via use of plugins

-Create a python file and save it in folder "plugins".
+First, create a python file and save it in folder "plugins".

 For example, print response on console in addition to displayint it on GUI:
 > import config<br>